Five ways to tell if someone is an expert, or just confident – from an actual expert

 People differ in their communicative styles.
 Some tend to talk over others as a habit, needing to dominate a conversation.
 Others listen more, offering opinions and views only when they’re well-founded.

-In a medical setting, an attentive style – one that prioritises listening over talking – can lead to better collaboration between physicians and nurses and improve the quality of care for the patient.
+In a medical setting, an attentive style – one that prioritizes listening over talking – can lead to better collaboration between physicians and nurses and improve the quality of care for the patient.

 Sometimes it is wise to listen to the quieter voices: they might have more value to add than non-stop talkers.